vmware-samples/vmware-blockchain-samples/vmware-blockchain-ethereum-developer-kit/README.md

 # Deploy Block Explorer (Optional)
-Block Explorer can be used to view transactions and blocks in the VMware Blockchain
+Block Explorer can be used to view and search ethereum transactions and blocks in the VMware Blockchain deployment
 ```
 cd vmware-blockchain-samples/vmware-blockchain-ethereum-developer-kit/explorer
 ./k8s-explorer-launch.sh
 ```
 # Deploy ELK stack (Optional)
+Elasticsearch can be used to search and view system logs in the VMware Blockchain deployment
 ```
 cd vmware-blockchain-samples/vmware-blockchain-ethereum-developer-kit/elk